Support User Guide

 Personnel and Billing Changes

-The initial user on a SearchStax account is automatically the admin, and has the ability to manage other users on that account.
+The initial user on a SearchStax account is automatically the owner/admin, and has the ability to manage other users on that account.
 See Adding Users.
 SearchStax engineers are happy to assist in situations where turnover has made user management awkward, and when changes in billing must be made.

 IP Security Changes

 A SearchStax account admin has the ability to restrict access to the deployment to specific IP addresses.
 See Cluster Security.

 SearchStax engineers assist in setting up IP filtering for special network configurations involving virtual private networks, private clouds, and jumphosts.

 The SearchStax team adheres to the following policies about interacting with clients.

 - Conference Bridge Participation - We understand that some of our clients expect to open a conference bridge when an issue is defined and remain on that bridge until the problem is solved or the severity lessens.
 We have found that the bridge format is not conducive to orderly troubleshooting.
 We do not participate in bridge calls until a complete problem description has been provided.
 After we receive this information, we will select the appropriate personnel to join the call.
 The SearchStax team reserves the right to decline bridge calls that are outside the scope of SearchStax support.